syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Add-Custom-Items.md

 ## Enable Custom Items

-When `EnableCustomItems` property is enabled, it will display the custom items added in the rating items.
+When the `EnableCustomView` property is set to true, the control displays the custom items configured in the rating collection.

 {% highlight C# %}